Media Room: Publications and Presentations

 Follow the link to reach my Phi Kappa Phi Speaker Profile

-Unless otherwise noted, these presentations and authorships have been done free of charge.
+Unless otherwise noted, my presentations and authorships have been done free of charge.
+In January 2022, I moved my SlideShare presentation docs over to ISSUU.

 To learn about my community and volunteer activities during this time and more, follow the link.